donxw/TTGO_WeatherUsingArduinoJSON6/README.md

 This code demonstrates a basic program that retrieves weather from openweathermap.org, parses the resulting data into variables then displays it onto the built in TFT Display on the TTGO ESP32 board.

 ## Section 1:  Getting the Weather data and Parsing it to Arduino Variables
 The weather data is available from api.openweathermap.org.
 To get weather data sent to your code, you will need an api key.
 Go to https://openweathermap.org/api, scroll to the bottom and follow the instructions to get started.
-The site provides a lot of useful examples on how to structure your weather request here:  https://openweathermap.org/current
+The site provides a lot of useful examples on how to structure your weather request here:  https://openweathermap.org/current.
+The free version is limited to less that 60 requests per minute (https://openweathermap.org/price), which is plenty for personal use.
+But keep this in mind in your projects.

 Here is a sample url to get weather JSON data from the website -  http://samples.openweathermap.org/data/2.5/weather?zip=94040,us&appid=b6907d289e10d714a6e88b30761fae22.
 You can use this to see how to parse the output.